 I hope this post helps you understand how to use atmospheric perspective to create depth in your watercolor sketch and make your drawings more expressive and atmospheric.
 The same rules apply to any other medium you use: lighter colors, vague shapes, and fewer details in the distance.

 It is my mission to help art enthusiasts enjoy their creative journey while making small but regular steps toward better technique.
-Keep practicing, join my Skillshare classes, follow me on Instagram, and subscribe to my newsletter for valuable tips, ideas, inspiration, and free tutorials!
+Keep practicing, join my Brave Brushes Studio, follow me on Instagram, and subscribe to my newsletter for valuable tips, ideas, inspiration, and free tutorials!